randaller/llama-chat/README.md

 OUTPUT_DIR = './trained'
 ```

-*Note: You may also prepare your own dataset, for example, with Prompt: and Negative: and even Sampler etc lines interleaving in csv.*
+*Note: You may also prepare your own dataset, for example, with Prompt: and Negative prompt: and even Steps Sampler etc lines interleaving in csv.*

 Then run the training, then after a long-long time, use something like this as a prompt for LLaMA to generate SD prompts: